django-cms/docs/docs/reference/configuration.rst

 default
     ``False``

+.. versionadded:: 4.0

     Setting to enable the appending of a PageContents live url to its preview and edit endpoints as a querystring parameter.
 This is disabled by default.

 .. setting:: CMS_ENDPOINT_LIVE_URL_QUERYSTRING_PARAM